 - The trailer – the most traditional, it will still be useful when your tot gets into transporting their toys

-How much should I spend on a baby walker?
+What other things should I look out for on a baby walker?

-- They should only be used under supervision – this is a piece of nursery equipment that does not have the ‘I’ll just nip to the loo’ factor.
+- A baby walker should only be used under supervision – this is a piece of nursery equipment that does not have the ‘I’ll just nip to the loo’ factor.

 - Check what’s now within your baby’s reach – could they pull a cup of coffee down onto their head with their new height?